 While other voice-assistants offer similar features, Alexa is still ahead.
 It has a wider range of functions, and greater consistency across its platforms, than Apple's Siri on the HomePod, and Google’s Assistant is a little more awkward still - and its Home speakers don’t sound quite as good as Amazon’s equivalent.

 But for those looking to get voice control into their homes, it can be a little daunting deciding which product to get.
-There are so many Echo-brand products available, including the ‘classic’ Echo, the Spot, the Plus and the Dot.
+There are so many Echo-brand products available, including the ‘classic’ Echo, the Echo Spot, the Echo Plus and the Echo Dot.

 Each has its positives and its pitfalls, so we’re here to show you the path through Amazon’s range…